compphylo/compphylo.github.io/MexicoCity2023/index.md

 changing precipitation regimes, etc.).
-Estimating the extent to which co-distributed species undergo similar evolutionary, demographic and distributional histories as a result of changes in shared abiotic conditions is the domain of comparative phylogeography (Arbogast & Kenagy, 2001;Gutiérrez-García & Vázquez-Domínguez, 2011;
+Estimating the extent to which co-distributed species undergo similar evolutionary, demographic and distributional histories as a result of changes in shared abiotic conditions is the domain of comparative phylogeography (Arbogast & Kenagy, 2001; Gutiérrez-García & Vázquez-Domínguez, 2011;
 Edwards et al., 2022).
 Originally, statistical comparative phylogeographic methods emerged during the era of single-locus data (e.g.Hickerson et al., 2007) and soon expanded to account for multi-locus data on the order of handfuls to dozens of loci